HADASKAHANA1/YOUTUBE/README.md

         run the following command in the terminal to install all the necessary dependencies: npm install

     c.
 Once the dependencies are installed, you can start the project using the following command: npm start

+## cpp server
+11. install WSL:
+    a.
+Run the following commands in the terminal:

+     wsl --install

+    b. open the visual studio code, go to Extensions panel and install Remote-WSL
+    c. open the terminal un vsc (with WSL), and run:

+        cd serverCpp

+        g++ server.cpp -o server

+        ./server

 #### System Requirements